 A course I really want to take is full?
 If the course is full keep checking to see if spaces become available.
 We try to open more spaces in courses as they fill up, but sometimes there is a lag between a course filling and being able to open more spaces.
 If the course is full and there are no seminars on reserve (reserve seminars will have an 'a' beside them on the timetable) keep checking to see if a spot opens up for you.
 Now that we aren't using waiting lists this year, so the moment a student drops the course it will open up a spot for another student to add the course.
 This means that a spot *could* become available at any time.

-I don’t meet the average requirements for required honours courses?
+I don’t meet the average requirements for required honours courses in 4th year?
 You have a couple of options.
 Book an academic advising appointment to discuss your options and the best strategy for you moving forward.
-Some students decide that they will stay an extra year and re-do courses to try to bring up their average and others decide to switch into one of our other degrees.
+Some students decide that they will stay an extra year and re-do courses to try to bring up their average and others decide to switch into one of our other degree options.
 Talk to your academic advisor about what you would need to do to bring your average up to the minimum requirement, and if the honours program is really the right one for you.
 My registration is delayed because of my credit count and I cannot register in the courses I’d like to take?
 This is a natural consequence of being behind in your credit count.
 The department will not give you special consideration in full courses if you miss out on preferred courses because of your registration date.
 If a required course (e.g., PSYC 2F23, 3F40, 3P30, 3P39 etc.) is full and you meet the requirements for it, contact Kirsti van Dorsser to discuss your situation (firstname.lastname@example.org).

 We guarantee eligible students places in required courses as long as it is necessary for you to take the course this year to progress through your degree.
 However, if it is simply a course you would like to take, or a course you require for a post-graduate program, the department cannot give you any special consideration.